 Sounds good?
 OK, let’s do this!

 During the month of February 2017, I read the humble amount of 9 books!
 This sort of surprised me, to be honest.
 I’ve been busy setting up my blog, and learning the ropes of blogging 😉 In addition to those 9 books, I have 2 books “in progress”.
-I’m them on the list but not offering my opinion/review on just yet.
+I’m including them on the list but not offering my opinion/review just yet.
 I will do so as soon as I finish them.

 Here are the 9 books, plus the 2 that are in progress:

 From the author of If I Stay and Where She Went (great books-also available as a boxed set), comes this YA novel.
 Just One Day describes what a young girl goes thru from the time she meets and falls in love with a young man while on a high school graduation trip.
 Discover what she learns about herself and how she grows as a young woman after they part ways.
 This is a young love story, but also a self-discovery journey.

 Just One Year (Just One Day Book 2) by Gayle Forman

 Now told from the guy’s point of view, Just One Year is part 2 of the Just One Day Collection.
 It presents the other side of the same coin, a story of emotional growth and self-discovery.
 Engaging and very well written and detailed.

 A conclusion to the Just One Day Trilogy, Just One Night is a short novella.
 It brings the lives of the main characters from the Just One Day Collection back together, and gives the reader the sweet taste of an imperfect but hopeful happily ever-after.

 How To Blog For Profit: Without Selling Your Soul by Ruth Soukup